LarsBesselmann/WCA-EJA-GettingStarted/README.md

      <kbd>![](./images/media/ModResorts_Modernize_AutomatedFixes3.png)</kbd>

 5. Once done, you should observe that the 3 issues with automated fixes have gone away from the list.
-But another issue has been found for which also an automated fix exist.
+But another issue has been found for which also an automated fix exists.

      <kbd>![](./images/media/ModResorts_Modernize_AutomatedFixes4.png)</kbd>